Code of Professional Conduct

 The surgeon should maintain a satisfactory level of mental and physical fitness.
-A surgeon who becomes temporarily impaired by illness or injury, chemical dependency, fatigue, or other conditions that affect surgical judgment or performance should arrange for a qualified colleague to assume his or her clinical responsibilities until the impairment has been resolved.
+A surgeon who becomes temporarily impaired by illness or injury, chemical dependence, fatigue, or other conditions that affect surgical judgment or performance should arrange for a qualified colleague to assume his or her clinical responsibilities until the impairment has been resolved.

 D. Eligibility to Perform Surgical Procedures

-The responsible surgeon's eligibility to perform a surgical procedure is based upon that surgeon's education, training, experience, and demonstrated proficiency.
+The responsible surgeon’s eligibility to perform a surgical procedure is based upon the surgeon’s education, training, experience, and demonstrated proficiency.
 The surgeon should be a member in good standing of the department or service through which privileges are to be recommended.
-The granting and continuation of surgical privileges should be based upon the staff member's qualifications and upon a record of appropriate performance as evaluated by an established peer review mechanism and medical audit process.
+The granting and continuation of surgical privileges should be based upon the staff member’s qualifications and upon a record of appropriate performance as evaluated by an established peer review mechanism and medical audit process.

 Surgeons are expected to study and evaluate new procedures and to become knowledgeable of and proficient with advances that are appropriate.
-Technical skill alone is not sufficient to qualify a surgeon to perform new procedures.
+Technical skill alone is insufficient to qualify a surgeon to perform new procedures.
 Procedural skills should be acquired within the context of in-depth knowledge about the disease to be treated.

 E. Educational Requirements

-F. Confining Practice to within a Specialty
+F. Confining Practice within a Specialty

 G. Surgical Assistants

-The first assistant during a surgical operation should be a trained individual who is able to participate in and actively assist the surgeon in completing the operation safely and expeditiously by helping to provide exposure, maintain hemostasis, and serve other technical functions.
+The first assistant in a surgical operation should be a trained individual who is able to participate in and actively assist the surgeon in completing the operation safely and expeditiously by helping to provide exposure, maintain hemostasis, and serve other technical functions.
 The qualifications of the person in this role may vary with the nature of the operation, the surgical specialty, and the type of hospital or ambulatory surgical facility.

 - Indication of which surgeon will be responsible for the supervision and performance of the SA or PA.

-- Registered nurses with specialized training may also function as first assistants.
+- Registered nurses with specialized training also may function as first assistants.
 If such a situation should occur, the size of the operating room team should not be reduced; the nurse assistant should not simultaneously function as the scrub nurse and instrument nurse when serving as the first assistant.
-Nurse assistant practice privileges should be granted based upon the hospital board's review and approval of credentials.
+Nurse assistant practice privileges should be granted based upon the hospital board’s review and approval of credentials.
 Registered nurses who act as first assistants must not have responsibility beyond the level defined in their state nursing practice act.